evan-mckee/esp/README.md

 4) Dynamic variables and functions are more manageable in nested dicts, but .json formatting ensures they are always readable.

-I've included three examples of programming using this method.
+There's no "one right way" to program, but the ESP method will make your code more accessible.
+I've included two examples of programming using this method.
 Each folder contains an EspApp and its associated .json file.
 The parent folder contains an example empty EspApp for experimentation.